aishstha/Segment-and-quantify-cells/README.md

-This project would aid the researchers in evaluating the DNA damage of cells under stress.
-Helps to dentifying and quantifying the nuclei (cell).
+This initiative supports researchers in automating nuclei segmentation through a deep learning model trained on our dataset, providing quantified results in an Excel file.
+It facilitates the identification and quantification of cell nuclei.

 ## Prerequisites